balena-io-modules/balena-procbots/README.md

 **Note:** This must be carried out by an admin user of the repo, in this case `bob`.

+Ensure you also create the `flow/ready-to-merge` label type in the 'Issues' section of the repo (this will be added to the tool).

 Finally you need to install the Integration into the repo.
 Do this by going to your 'Settings' page, selecting 'Installed Integrations', selecting your Integration and then selecting the repos you want it installed in in the 'Repository access' section.

 ## Running